 In the past week, I’ve thoroughly been enjoying my freedom to learn and explore whatever the heck I want.
-I’m inspired and excited about the start of the new school year, a feeling I wish on every educator.
-Here are some of the places my inspiration is coming from.
+I’m excited and inspired by the start of the new school year, a feeling I wish for every educator.
+Below is a roundup of resources that got my wheels spinning.

 - ISTE Atlanta (Favorites include EdHack, Playgrounds, Posters, Ignite Sessions)